exitcy/nbafantasy/README.md

 Copy
 Edit
 streamlit run app.py
-Usage
+📌 Usage
 Use the sidebar to filter by team and week.

 Yellow rows indicate weeks with at least one back-to-back game for that team.

-Notes
+📝 Notes
 Only regular season games are included (no playoffs).

 Data is for the 2023-24 NBA season.

-To update the data for a new season, change the SEASON constant in fetch_schedule.py and rerun the scripts.
+To update for a new season, change the SEASON constant in fetch_schedule.py and rerun the scripts.

-Requirements
+🐍 Requirements
 Python 3.8+

-See requirements.txt for the full package list.
+See requirements.txt for full package list.

+Enjoy your NBA Fantasy Dashboard! 🏀